News from Our Journals

 This month’s cover illustration by Priyanka Soni features the EcoCleanR workflow, showing transformation of raw biodiversity data into refined geographic and environmental representations of species distributions.

-Cover | From flames to patterns: What fuels the fire in savannas
+Cover | From Flames to Patterns: What Fuels the Fire in Savannas

-A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior.
-Photo by Vinicius de Lima Dantas.
+A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior, helping predict where fires are most likely to occur.
+Photo by Vínicus de Lima Dantas.

 Cover | How complex are parrot duets?
 Evidence for large repertoires and syntactic structure in a wild species